linnykoleh/Spring/Notes.md

 	    - An example is the login of a computer system; a user enters a user name and a password.
 	    - other ways of authenticating a user of a computer system such as PIN numbers, security questions, id cards, fingerprints
 	- `Authorization` is the process of making a decision whether an authenticated user is allowed to perform a certain action within the application
-	    - For instance, the only type of users that can create and delete users in a computer system is users is users in the administrator role.
+	    - For instance, the only type of users that can create and delete users in a computer system is users in the administrator role.
           Thus the only users that have access to the create and delete functions of the application are users in the administrator role.
 	- `Secured` item is the term used to describe any resource that is being secured.